JackHengen/CS472-Class-Files/02-crypto-echo/questions.md

 **Hint:** Consider what happens when multiple PDUs are sent in rapid succession, or when a large PDU arrives in multiple `recv()` calls.

 ---
+One issue that wouldn't be resolved from TCP is that while a clients bytes will come in order, they will not be viewed as single messages, we can read any number of bytes from our client and it is our job to piece together the messages.
+If a client sends two messages before we can read them, the TCP client won't tell us they came from two client send()'s.
+However, if we recv sizeof(header) bytes and then from that grab the payload_len, and then recv(payload_len) we can grab one message, then our next recv will be (sizeof(header)) and we can grab the next message.
+This cannot be done without that field.

 ## Question 4: Key Exchange Protocol and Session State